 Is Mindfulness Just Hype?

 Can mindfulness improve your life?
-Or is it all just hype?
-Can it be harmful?
+Can it ever be harmful?
+Or is it just hype?

 If you’ve read any articles on mindfulness recently, you may have read that: